Grow Your Own Produce:

 - Masanobu Fukuoka

-Grow Your Own Produce is a 10 class monthly series taught by permaculture expert Marisha Auerbach.
-Each class features seasonally-relevant information about planning, growing, maintaining, and harvesting food from your own vegetable garden.
-2024 will be the 11th year of the workshop series.
+Grow Your Own Produce is a 10 class monthly series taught by permaculture expert Marisha Auerbach designed to help you grow a climate resilient garden that provides food from your landscape all year.
+Each two hour class features seasonally-relevant information about planning, growing, maintaining, and harvesting food from your own vegetable garden.
+Our class will help you develop adaptable low-input systems in your garden based on local resources that thrive, even with extreme weather.
+2026 will be the 13th year of the workshop series!

-Each month, the class is designed to help you maximize your yields and efforts in the garden by providing an overview of key activities to engage in at the right time each month from February through November.
-We meet on the first Wednesday of each month through Zoom.
-Before the class meeting, participants will receive a collection of handouts supporting the key topics for the month with a garden checklist for the month ahead.
-We will discuss different subjects that are pertinent to the garden that month using slides and the month’s handouts as reference.
-There will be ample time each class session for questions.
-After each class, participants receive a video of the class and pdf of the slides.
+Each month’s class is designed to help you maximize your efforts, and subsequent yields in the garden by providing an overview of key activities to engage in at the right time each month.
+We meet from February through November, on the first Wednesday of each month, on Zoom.
+Before the class meeting, participants will receive a collection of handouts supporting the key topics for the month, including a garden checklist for the month ahead.
+We will discuss different subjects pertinent to the garden that month, using slides and the month’s handouts as reference.
+There will be ample time during the class for questions.
+A few days after each session, participants will receive the recording of the class, and pdf of the slides.
+Students are invited to submit photographs and questions from their gardens, to be addressed at the next class.

-Marisha Auerbach has spent many years observing and interacting in her garden and in the gardens of the greater Pacific Northwest bioregion.
+Marisha Auerbach has spent many years observing and interacting with her gardens, and in the gardens of the greater Pacific Northwest bioregion.
 She has been growing most of her own produce year ‘round for over the past decade.
 To learn more about Marisha, please visit her bio page.

-Wednesday, March 6: Indoor Seedstarting, Early Season Plantings, & Perennial Vegetables
+Wednesday, March 4: Early Season Planting, Starting Seeds, & Perennial Vegetables

 These classes are available as an entire series ($250), or as a 5 consecutive class package ($130),